KoheiIchikawa/arrayjob-runner/README.md

 ## Usage:

-1. Prepare a list of task.
+1. Prepare a list of tasks.

     Typically, a file listing the files to be processed is used.
-Each line is split and passed to the task processing program as a command-line argument.
+Each line is split and passed to the task-processing program as a command-line argument.

     ```
     /path/to/file001